Dunkl symplectic algebra in generalized Calogero models: Dunkl deformed symplectic algebra

 The first two generators are expressed via the Hamiltonian and radial coordinate:

 Therefore, the conformal algebra commutes with the Dunkl angular momentum:

-Recall that the formal replacement of $K_1$ by $\imath K_1$ in the equations \eqref{sl2} reproduces the familiar relations of the $su(2)$ angular momentum algebra in quantum mechanics.
+The replacement of $K_1$ by $\imath K_1$ in the equations \eqref{sl2} reproduces the familiar relations of the $su(2)$ angular momentum algebra in quantum mechanics.
 The Casimir element of the conformal algebra \eqref{sl2} is the square in Minkowski space:

 Up to a constant, it coincides with the angular Calogero Hamiltonian \eqref{Homega}, as can be easily verified: